ayeshasyedF/Tensorflow-AI-Phishing-Detector/README.md

 ## 🚀 Game Plan

-- **Data Collection**: Grab key features from websites (URL, subdomain level, etc.).
+Import Necessary Packages:

+tensorflow (for ML model training)

+pandas (for data handling)

+requests (for fetching website data)

+BeautifulSoup (for parsing HTML)

+Data Collection:

+Gather website data (URL structure, subdomain depth, domain age, etc.)

+Model Training:

-- **Model Training**: Train a badass ML model that spots phishing websites.
+Train a machine learning model to classify websites as phishing or safe.

+Testing & Evaluation:

-- **Testing & Evaluation**: Test the model’s accuracy.
-It better work.
+Test the model’s performance and optimize it.

+Deployment:

-- **Deployment**: Get the model into action to catch phishing websites in real time.
+Set up the model to detect phishing websites in real-time.

 ---